 From a social point of view, the act of greeting is almost as important as breathing.
 The greeting is a staple of good manners and a way to maintain cordial and pleasant social relationships.

 The simple fact of meeting a known person is enough to have to make a greeting out of simple courtesy.
 When greeting, you don’t need to chat or stop if you don’t consider it appropriate, but you should not ignore a greeting.

 Is it rude to not say “Hi” back?
 The answer is clear: Yes!
 Anyone who denies the greeting is regarded as a haughty and arrogant individual who, due to his rudeness, earns the people’s antipathy.

 Reasons Why a Person Doesn’t Say “Hi” Back

 When we talk about greeting, the most normal thing is to receive a return greeting, even out of courtesy, but there are times in life that this doesn’t happen like that.

 Personal relationships are often complicated on many occasions, and here are some reasons why a person might not have greeted you:

 The person was clueless

-Some people don’t really remember having been to a birthday, meeting, outing, or some kind of event with you, and the next time they see you, they think it is the first time.
+Some people don’t remember having been to a birthday, meeting, outing, or some kind of event with you, and the next time they see you, they think it is the first time.
 It’s not rude, they just don’t remember.

-Another possible case is that the person has not seen you or has not heard if you said “Hello”.
+Another possible cause is that the person has not seen you or has not heard if you said “Hello”.
 In such a case, it doesn’t count as rude because it isn’t their intention to leave you talking alone.